Learning accurate and interpretable tree-based models: Introduction

 We formulate the problem of designing a decision tree learning algorithm as a hyperparameter selection problem over multiple problem instances coming from the same domain.
 Under this formulation, we study the sample complexity, i.e.\ the number of problem instances needed to learn a provably good algorithm (hyperparameter) under the statistical learning setting (meaning problem instances are drawn from a fixed but unknown distribution) from several different design perspectives important in the construction of decision trees.
 A key technical challenge is the non-linearity of boundaries of the piecewise structured dual loss function.\looseness-1

 \begin{itemize}[leftmargin=*,topsep=0pt,partopsep=1ex,parsep=1ex]\itemsep=-4pt \item We introduce a novel family of node splitting criterion called $(\alpha,\beta)$-Tsallis entropy criterion, which contains two tunable parameters, and includes several popular node splitting criteria from the literature including the entropy-based ID3/C4.5 \cite{quinlan1986induction,quinlan2014c4} and Gini impurity based CART \cite{breiman1984classification}.
 We bound the sample complexity of provably tuning these hyperparameters in top-down learning algorithms.
+We also show how to estimate the parameters $(\alpha,\beta)$ in a computationally efficient manner, by proposing an output-sensitive implementation of the ERM.

 \item We further study tuning of parameters in Bayesian decision tree learning algorithms used in generating the prior distribution.
 We also study a parameterized family for node splitting for regression trees and bound the sample complexity of tuning the parameter. \item We next consider the problem of learning the pruning algorithm used in constructing the decision tree.
 We show how to tune parameters in popular algorithms including the complexity parameter $\tilde{\alpha}$ in the Minimal Cost-Complexity Pruning algorithm, and again obtain sample complexity bounds.
-We also study the sample complexity of tuning pessimistic error pruning methods, which are computationally faster. \item We consider the problem of optimizing the explainability-accuracy trade-off in the design of decision tree learning algorithms.
+We also study the sample complexity of tuning pessimistic error pruning methods, which are computationally faster. \item We extend our results to tuning parameters in tree ensembles.
+For random forests, we bound the sample complexity for selecting the splitting criterion from the $(\alpha,\beta)$-Tsallis family.
+For gradient-boosted ensembles using XGBoost, we show how to tune the regularization strength. \item We consider the problem of optimizing the explainability-accuracy trade-off in the design of decision tree learning algorithms.
 Here we consider tuning splitting and pruning parameters simultaneously when growing a decision tree to size $t$ and pruning it down to size $t'\le t$, while minimizing an objective that incorporates explainability as well as accuracy.
-Our work is the first to study explainability from a data-driven design perspective. \item We perform experiments to show the practical significance and effectiveness of tuning these hyperparameters on real world datasets. \end{itemize}
+Our work is the first to study explainability from a data-driven design perspective. \item We further show a how to simultaneously select a parameterized algorithm family and its hyperparameter that corresponds to the best combination, given a collection of tunable algorithms for the same problem. \item We perform experiments to show the practical significance and effectiveness of tuning these hyperparameters on real world datasets. \end{itemize}